Steps to Recovering Lead Acid Batteries

 Electronic current of up to 10A cycled at 800 kHZ or more is applied to the batteries.
 This creates a resonance within the batteries that wears down the sulfate crystals at an ionic level.
 The resonance may adversely affect older batteries with structurally eroded plates by causing fragile plate pieces to fall off and possibly short a cell.

 A technique used to equalize and rejuvenate where batteries are cycled between a full state of charge then down to 20% state of charge.
 Recharging from 20% state of charge is optimally performed at a charge rate of 10% of the ampere hour rating of the battery array e.g. a 1500 AHr battery is charged with a charger capable of charging at 150 Amps.
 The recharging sequence proceeds through the complete three stage charging sequence of Bulk, Absorption and Float and charging should be uninterrupted.
 Deep-cycling batteries reduces battery life but is less destructive than an equalization charge.
 AGM and VRLA batteries cannot be equalized but the deep cycling technique can be used.

 Other Battery Recovery Methods

 We have surfed the Internet and seen many other solutions suggested and followed some.
 From the cleaning of battery sulphation through the use of a chemical referred to as EDTA, or Ethylene diamine tetra acetic acid-tetrasodium salt.
 (N,N'-1,2-ethanediylbis [N-(carboxymethyl) glycerine tetrasodium salt to removing sulphation deposits to the use of TSP (after the electrolyte has been drained) to remove the other crud out of batteries.
-We have no experience with the addition or use of chemicals to batteries and all the manufacturers we represent do not recommend their use.
+We have no experience with the addition or use of chemicals to batteries as all the manufacturers we represent do not recommend their use.

 Telephone: toll free at 1-888-810-4709